Rosanne Cash: 1995–present: New York, new albums and books

 The tourism organization Brand USA enlisted Cash to develop a song to promote foreign tourism to the United States.
-In April 2012, she released the song "Land of Dreams", which was utilized by Brand USA in video advertisements and online as part of a global tourism campaign.
+In April 2012, she released the song "Land of Dreams"; it was used by Brand USA in video advertisements and online as part of a global tourism campaign.

 On February 6, 2012, Cash received the AFTRA Media and Entertainment Excellence Award in Sound Recordings.

 Cash sang the part of Monique on the 2013 album Ghost Brothers of Darkland County, a collaboration between rock singer John Mellencamp and novelist Stephen King.

 Cash gave the closing speech at the Association of Performing Arts Presenters' conference, APAP|NYC, in January 2013.

 Cash signed with Blue Note Records in 2013 to release a new original album.
 The River & the Thread was released on January 14, 2014.
 It was Cash's first album in more than four years.

 The River & the Thread is a collection of songs written with husband and collaborator John Leventhal, inspired by trips through the American South.
 Cash describes The River & The Thread as "a mini-travelogue of the South, and of the soul."
-The Journey included visits to father Johnny Cash's childhood home in Dyess, Arkansas; her own early childhood home in Memphis, TN; William Faulkner's house; Dockery Plantation in Cleveland, MS, the plantation where Howlin' Wolf and Charley Patton worked and sang; Natchez, MS; the blues trail; the Tallahatchie Bridge; as well as a visit with Natalie Chanin, a master seamstress in Florence, Alabama.
+The journey included visits to father Johnny Cash's childhood home in Dyess, Arkansas; her own early childhood home in Memphis, Tennessee; William Faulkner's house; Dockery Plantation in Cleveland, Mississippi; the plantation where Howlin' Wolf and Charley Patton worked and sang; Natchez, Mississippi; the blues trail; and the Tallahatchie Bridge.
+They visited Natalie Chanin, a master seamstress in Florence, Alabama.

-Throughout 2014, Cash toured extensively with partner John Leventhal, performing The River & The Thread in sequence with first-person stories woven through historical time to much critical acclaim.
+Throughout 2014, Cash toured extensively with partner John Leventhal, performing The River & The Thread together with first-person stories woven through historical time, to much critical acclaim.
 The River & The Thread was the Number One album of 2014 on Americana radio, and was honored by USA Today, The New York Times, The Village Voice, Rolling Stone, The Huffington Post, NPR Fresh Air, Uncut (magazine), No Depression, The Sun (UK), and American Songwriter as one of the top albums of 2014.

 On February 8, 2015, Cash won three Grammy awards for Best Americana Album for The River & The Thread, and Best American Roots Song with John Leventhal and Best American Roots Performance for "A Feather's Not A Bird".

 In 2015, Cash was inducted into the Nashville Songwriters Hall of Fame, honored as Artist-in-Residence at the Country Music Hall of Fame and Museum, and selected as Carnegie Hall's 2015-2016 Perspective Series Artist.

 In 2018, Cash signed with ICM Partners and released a new album entitled "She Remembers Everything."

-On February 29, 2020, Cash, with her band, performed at the historic Universal Preservation Hall in Saratoga Springs, New York, to inaugurate its re-opening as a state-of-the-art performing arts venue.
+On February 29, 2020, Cash, with her band, performed at the historic Universal Preservation Hall in Saratoga Springs, New York.
+It had been restored and upgraded to a state-of-the-art performing arts venue.